avarone-github/essex/docs/guide/taxonomies/index.md

 # Categories' tree

-The essex API exposes a self-documentation resource that returns the tree of categories detected by [document classification](../classification/index.md).
+The essex API exposes a self-documentation resource that is the tree of categories detected by [document classification](../classification/index.md).

 !!! note
-	This resource is useful&mdash;and meaningful&mdash;only if the text intelligence engine has been programmed to perform information extraction.
+	This resource is useful&mdash;and meaningful&mdash;only if the text intelligence engine has been programmed to perform document classification.

 It must be requested using the `POST` method.
 In the reference section of this manual you will find:

 - The [endpoint](../../reference/endpoints/index.md) of the API resource to request.
-- The format of the [JSON object](../../reference/request/taxonomies-templates/index.md#categories-tree) which constitutes the payload of the request.
+- The format of the [JSON object](../../reference/request/taxonomies-templates/index.md#categories-tree) to send together with the request.
-- The format of the [JSON object](../../reference/output/taxonomies-templates/index.md#categories-tree) which constitutes the body of the returned resource.
+- The format of the [JSON object](../../reference/output/taxonomies-templates/index.md#categories-tree) returned.

 Here is an example of getting the categories' tree using one of the SDKs available on <a href="https://github.com/therealexpertai/" target="_blank">GitHub</a>: